-- May interfere with vehicle operations and contribute to queuing at congested locations. - Potential sign clutter
+May interfere with vehicle operations and contribute to

+Potential sign clutter

-- At multilane locations where marked crosswalks are present and vehicular ADT is greater than 12,000 per day. - At intersections where pedestrian volumes are greater than 20 per day and vehicular ADT is greater than 8,000 per day. - At locations where vehicle encroachment into the crosswalk is common. - In advance of Rectangular Rapid Flashing Beacons and Pedestrian Hybrid Beacons
+- At intersections where pedestrian volumes are greater than 20 per day and vehicular ADT is greater than 8,000 per day. - At locations where vehicle encroachment into the crosswalk is common. - In advance of Rectangular Rapid Flashing Beacons and Pedestrian Hybrid Beacons